Piney Woods: Flora

 The region has heavy to moderate rainfall, with some places receiving over 60 in of rain per year.
 Longleaf, shortleaf, and loblolly pines, along with bluejack and post oaks, dominate sandhills.
 A well-developed understory grows beneath the sparse canopy, and includes yaupon holly and flowering dogwood.
 Pine savannas consist of scattered longleaf and loblolly pines alongside black tupelos, sweetgums, and in acid soils along creeks sweetbay magnolias.
-Other common trees in this ecoregion include eastern redbud, red maple, southern sugar maple, and American elm.
+Other common trees in this ecoregion include eastern redbud, river birch, red maple, southern sugar maple, and American elm.
 American wisteria, a vine, may cover groves of trees.

 Two varieties of wetlands are common in the Piney Woods: bayous are generally found near rivers and sloughs are generally found near creeks.
 In bayous bald cypress, Spanish moss, and water lilies are common plants.
 Sloughs are shallow pools of standing water that most trees are not capable of growing in.
 Other species, such as the purple bladderwort, a small carnivorous plant, have found niches in sloughs.
 A baygall is another type of wetland found the Piney Woods and other forest of the Gulf Coast states in the USA.

 Hardy species of prickly pear cactus and yucca can be found in the forests where deep sands occur.

 The indigenous Texas trailing phlox (Phlox nivalis texensis), an endangered species, grows in the sandy soils of longleaf pine forests.